When I was a kid someone asked me:

 “Something with animals and drawing” I replied

 Born in Boskoop, Holland, in 1982, I have always been fond of animals.
 My first word was “cat” and my second was “fish.”
 For as long as I can remember, I have been drawing and painting animals.
 The entire attic of my parents’ home is full of my creations and you can see some of them on My Development page.
-Even though I studied applied arts, I consider myself a self-taught artist.
+Even though I studied applied arts (advertising and art direction), I consider myself a self-taught artist.

 My art education & early career

-In 2002, I graduated with a degree in applied arts from CIBAP.
+In 2002, I graduated with a degree in advertising from CIBAP.
 After that, I served as an illustrator and art director for the advertising agency BOEMMM, where I made illustrations by day for major brands such as Heineken, ING Bank, and Nescafé.
-At night, I studied at the Junior Academy in Amsterdam, and in my free time, I oil painted at the Creative Group Weesp—first as a student and later as a teacher.
+At night, I studied at the JUNIOR AGENCY Advertising Academie in Amsterdam, and in my free time, I painted at the Creative Group Weesp—first as a student and later as a teacher.

 In 2008, I held my first exhibition in the Synagogue of Weesp.
 And through The Art of Compassion Project, reproductions of my illustrations are now being exhibited worldwide, with all proceeds going to vegan non-profit organizations.
 Helping animals is important to me.